 Many disaster assistance programs will become available after the disaster, perhaps even years later, and an operation can only receive assistance for damage that was documented.
-For instance, the Emergency Conservation Program (ECP), administered by FSA, can provide funding and technical assistance to rehabilitate farmland damaged by natural disasters.
+For instance, the Emergency Conservation Program (ECP), administered by the USDA Farm Service Agency (FSA), can provide funding and technical assistance to rehabilitate farmland damaged by natural disasters.
 The work must be documented, and farmers must receive authorization from their local USDA office in advance.